reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 ## How Does Spring Cloud AWS Configure the `CacheManager`?

-In this section, we will dive a bit deeper into the inner workings of the Spring Cloud AWS and see how it autoconfigures the cache for us.
+In this section, we will dive a bit deeper into the inner workings of Spring Cloud AWS and see how it autoconfigures the cache for us.

 As we know that for caching to work in a Spring application we need a `CacheManager` bean.
 The job of Spring Cloud AWS is to essentially create that bean for us.